Dave16868/librarie/README.txt

 How to install:
 1. Go to the "Dist" folder and download the Linux/Windows executable, depending on your OS. (.exe is for Windows)
+2. If you're on Linux, type "chmod +x path/to/your/executable".
+For example: if librarie is in "~/Downloads/", move to that directory in your terminal and run "chmod +x librarie" .
+In Windows, Windows Defender will show up.
+Simply click "more info" and then "Run anyway"
-2. Run it.
+3. Run it.
-3. Load from a save file or close the dialog box to start a fresh library.
+4. Load from a save file or close the dialog box to start a fresh library.
-4. When you exit, the library will prompt you to save a JSON file, from which you can load your library next time.
+5. When you exit, the library will prompt you to save a JSON file, from which you can load your library next time.

 How to use:
 Home page: After loading a file (or not), you may create, delete, or load your libraries.
 Think of them as save files in a video games.
 You may assign different sets of books to each library, but you would probably stick to 1 most of the time.